-Although the County has limited authority over water infrastructure in under-served communities, it will still promote water efficiency upgrades to lower resident water bills and support infrastructure projects when possible.
+Although the county has limited authority over water infrastructure in under-served communities, it will still promote water efficiency upgrades to lower resident water bills and support infrastructure projects when possible.

-- Collaborate on efforts in incorporated areas and help to coordinate initiatives in unincorporated Larimer County. - Promote existing programs to offer discounted or free water fixture upgrades to reduce resident water bills. - Promote and support existing free water quality testing programs. - Consider promoting water loss control and leak detection for vulnerable communities.
+- Collaborate on efforts in incorporated areas and help to coordinate initiatives in unincorporated Larimer County. - Promote existing programs to offer discounted or free water fixture upgrades to reduce resident water bills.